Homemade Sour Rhubarb Candy

 • In a medium saucepan combine sugar and water.

-• Heat on low heat and stir until the sugar dissolves.
+• Heat on low and stir until the sugar dissolves.
 Remove from heat and allow to cool.

 • Peel off the skin on each piece of rhubarb.
 2-3 strips is a great place to start for preferred sourness.

-• Cut rhubarb into 4” sticks.
+• Cut the rhubarb into 4” sticks.

 • Drain the brine from the rhubarb.